scionproto/scion/doc/protocols/scion-header.rst

     Uses 12 bytes.
 Either an E2E Reservation ID suffix or a Segment Reservation ID suffix,
     depending on `S`.
 If :math:`S=1`, the Segment Reservation ID suffix is padded with zeroes until using all 12 bytes.
+If :math:`S=0` the 12 bytes from the E2E Reservation ID suffix are included.

 Expiration Tick
     The value represents the "tick" where this packet is no longer valid.